Taoula/Taskapp/README.md

 1. Search bars in task display to search for specific task
 2. Apply tags to tasks for specific focuses (work, school, etc.)
 3. Filters for tags
-4. Set fixed height for task displays and implement scrolling
 5. sort tasks in task display from newest to oldest by default
 6. create and update task form validation

+## Completed Task Page To-Do
+1. Set fixed height for task displays and implement scrolling

 ## Account settings pages
 1. populate fields with current values